-The Certified Recovery Residence Administrator (CRRA) credential recognizes professionals who manage residences that offer recovery-oriented support to help individuals with substance use disorders achieve a life in recovery.
-A Certified Recovery Residence Administrator is the person responsible for the overall management of a recovery residence, plus supervision of residents and paid or volunteer staff.
+The CRRA designation is for people who manage residences that offer recovery-oriented support to help individuals with substance use disorders achieve a life in recovery.
+A CRRA is the person responsible for the overall management of a recovery residence, plus supervision of residents and paid or volunteer staff.

 Step 2: Create an online account in the FCB certification system.
 Click here to create your free, online account.